unslothai/unsloth/README.md

 * Slim Orca `bsz=1` for all benchmarks since `bsz=2` OOMs.
 We can handle `bsz=2`, but we benchmark it with `bsz=1` for consistency.

-## How did we make it faster?
-Manual autograd, Triton kernels etc. See our [Benchmark Breakdown](https://unsloth.ai/blog/mistral-benchmark) for more info!

 ## Troubleshooting
 1. Sometimes `bitsandbytes` or `xformers` does not link properly.
 Try running:
 ```bash